Mental health services

 Child welfare clinics and school and student health services play an important role in the prevention, detection and provision of support concerning mental health problems in children and young people.
 Occupational health supports mental health and problem prevention among the working population.

-The Social Insurance Institution reimburses mental disorders and those suffering from 16-67 years of age for work or school performance improvement at rehabilitation psychotherapy.
+The Social Insurance Institution reimburses rehabilitative psychotherapy for work or school performance improvement for persons between 16-67 years of age.

 The Social Insurance Institution (Kela) reimburses the costs of rehabilitative psychotherapy to improve the capacity to work or study for people aged between 16-67.